-Our responsibility is to express an opinion on these financial statements based on our audit.
-We did not audit the financial statements of Beaufort County Community College Foundation, Inc., which represent 12.2 percent and 2.7 percent, respectively, of the assets and revenues of the College.
-Those statements were audited by other auditors, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Beaufort County Community College Foundation, Inc., is based solely on the report of the other auditors.
+Our responsibility is to express opinions on these financial statements based on our audit.
+We did not audit the financial statements of Central Carolina Community College Foundation, Inc., the College's discretely presented component unit.
+Those statements were audited by other auditors, whose report has been furnished to us, and our opinions, insofar as they relate to the amounts included for Central Carolina Community College Foundation, Inc., are based solely on the report of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+The financial statements of Central Carolina Community College Foundation, Inc. were not audited in accordance with Government Auditing Standards.